 All that said, it’s important to note that a faster cadence doesn’t necessarily make someone a better runner.
 Everyone runs differently as noted above.

 These days, most runners own a GPS running watch with a built in sensor that tracks our cadence.
-If you don’t have a watch to do the work for you, utilize the formula mentioned previously.
+See my screen shots above from recent runs with a Garmin.

 - Count your foot falls on one side for 10 seconds